juanmcloaiza/GisansExplorer/docs/source/figures.rst

   :width: 600
   :alt: The black crosshairs are the user defined detector centre.
 The red line corresponds to the correction and the green one to the specular reflection.

-.. |Dummy| image:: /screenshots/Dummy.png
+.. |IntensityGradientRange| image:: /screenshots/IntensityGradientRange.png
   :width: 600
-  :alt: Dummy
+  :alt: IntensityGradientRange

-.. |Dummy| image:: /screenshots/Dummy.png
+.. |ExperimentTabs| image:: /screenshots/ExperimentTabs.png
   :width: 600
-  :alt: Dummy
+  :alt: ExperimentTabs

-.. |Dummy| image:: /screenshots/Dummy.png
+.. |CloseApp| image:: /screenshots/CloseApp.png
   :width: 600
-  :alt: Dummy

-.. |Dummy| image:: /screenshots/Dummy.png
-  :width: 600
-  :alt: Dummy

-.. |Dummy| image:: /screenshots/Dummy.png
-  :width: 600
-  :alt: Dummy

-.. |Dummy| image:: /screenshots/Dummy.png
-  :width: 600
-  :alt: Dummy

-.. |Dummy| image:: /screenshots/Dummy.png
-  :width: 600
-  :alt: Dummy
+  :alt: CloseApp